 Sakinaa Rock is a researcher for inclusive history working with several of the division’s teams.
 Sakinaa noted:

 I was born in Poughkeepsie, N.Y. and raised in Newport News, Va.
 In 2018, I earned a bachelor’s degree in Africana studies with a concentration in African American studies from William & Mary.
 In the fall, I will be attending graduate school at Bryn Mawr College pursuing a master’s degree in social service at the Graduate School of Social Work and Social Research.
 I am interested in inclusive history because I am committed to examining structures of power and privilege, highlighting marginalized histories, and using history to address social issues and enact social change.
 In my free time, I enjoy relaxing in nature, cooking Thai food and binge-watching Korean dramas!

-The division’s Engagement and Collections Team is responsible for the care and control of the State’s collections of museum objects, archaeological artifacts, works of art and archival materials; and ensuring that the public has the widest possible exposure to those materials.
+The division’s Collections, Affiliates, Research and Exhibits (CARE) Team is responsible for the care and control of the State’s collections of museum objects, archaeological artifacts, works of art and archival materials; and ensuring that the public has the widest possible exposure to those materials.

 According to Meg, she has been engaged in historical cultural institutions “since the age of eight, doing historic interpretation, educational programming, collections management, historic preservation, small museum administration and museum studies education.”
 To achieve a deeper understanding of cultural institutions they gained a master’s degree in historic preservation and a graduate certificate in museum studies, both from the University of Delaware.